aridjayarecipes/cutesrecipes.web.app/content/post/2211-recipe-of-any-night-of-the-week-cook-for-15-minutes-delicious-plum-jam.md

 1. Carefully wash the plums and cut them into quarters.
 Place the quarters into a large heat-resistant bowl (still with skins and seeds.)
 1. Add the sugar to the bowl as well and cover it with a lid (or wrap it with cling film).
 Then heat it for 5 minutes in the microwave.
 1. Take it out and stir it.
 Then remove the lid (or cling film) and heat it in the microwave for a further 10 minutes.
 1. Remove the seeds and mix in the lemon juice.
-It&#39;s done Transfer the jam to a sterilised jar, leave it to cool, then place it in the refrigerator to store.
+It's done Transfer the jam to a sterilised jar, leave it to cool, then place it in the refrigerator to store.